 At this point, I cut in to make what should’ve been a blindingly obvious point for anyone with a shred of empathy.

-Me: Goldie, if you had run out of restaurants screaming that I was abusing you—and jumped out of my car—I wouldn’t want to go out in public with you either.
+Me: Goldie, if you’d run out of restaurants screaming that I was abusing you and jumped out of my moving vehicle I wouldn’t go out in public with you either much less drive anywhere with you.

-Because beyond jeopardizing your own safety, you also jeopardized Victor’s physical safety, reputation, career, freedom, and mental health.
+Because beyond jeopardizing your own safety—and that of other drivers, pedestrians, and restaurant patrons—you also jeopardized Victor’s physical safety, reputation, career, freedom, and mental health.

 They cause depression.
 Shame.
 Isolation.